-Jackie Qataliña Schaeffer, an Iñupiaq from Kotzebue, Alaska, is the Community Development Manager at the Alaska Native Tribal Health Consortium.
+Jackie Qataliña Schaeffer, an Iñupiaq from Kotzebue, Alaska, is the Director of Climate Initiatives at the Alaska Native Tribal Health Consortium.
 For a decade she has worked across Alaska holistically infusing Indigenous knowledge into a variety of sectors she has experience in, including comprehensive planning, energy, housing, water security, and sanitation and climate change adaptation for rural communities.

 Her passion is to serve the Indigenous people of Alaska and provide an Indigenous perspective to all her work, including the importance and recognition of traditional philosophies, knowledge and lifestyles.